laubryan/LightWaveObjectViewer/README.md

 - The tool works on my small collection of object files, but there may be issues with other files that I haven't discovered yet.
 - Only the LWO2 object file version is supported.
 LWO3 objects won't load for now.

+## Future Work

+As I mentioned, the tool needs a bit of work.
+Some improvements I'd like to make next:

+- Handle n-sided polygons.
+- Apply LightWave surface attributes (e.g. color, reflectivity, etc).
+- Allow user to interact with view.
+- Additional UI to tweak the display.

 ## License

 ### MIT License